Turnover Puts Lives and Dollars at Risk

 A large part of helping people remain in their jobs comes down to making sure they receive adequate safety training, especially within the first year of employment, according to experts.

-Protecting new and inexperienced workers is a core concern for the National Comp community, and an essential topic on this year’s program agenda.
+Protecting new and inexperienced workers is a core concern for the National Comp conference, and an essential topic on this year’s program agenda.
 Sharita Green-Ngounda, strategic risk control consultant with PMA Companies, will share her extensive research at National Comp 2022 on Oct.
 19, 2022.
 Green-Ngounda shared some of her thoughts with Risk & Insurance in advance of the presentation.

 Just before the onset of the COVID-19 pandemic, the U.S. Bureau of Labor Statistics, along with insurance carriers, found that new workers — everywhere from restaurants to manufacturing plants and construction sites — experienced more than one-third of non-fatal workplace injuries, regardless of their age or industry experience.

 Nearly three years into the pandemic, this trend has continued, and workers’ compensation experts are seeing the first six months on the job as prime time for non-fatal injuries among today’s employees.